chukwudinweze/lendsqr-fe-test/README.md

 ### `Installation`

 Clone this repository
-Run npm install to install all the necessary dependencies Run npm start to start the development server
+Run yarn add to install all the necessary dependencies Run yarn start to start the development server

 ### `Contributing`